Florida State Road 436: Route description

 SR 436 is signed north-south south of Seminole County, while west of the county, it is signed east-west.
 The road without the state road number starts at SR 417.
 Then starting at the intersection with SR 528 at the Orlando International Airport, SR 436 runs north and intersects with SR 15 and SR 552.
 It then intersects Florida State Road 408 and then intersects with SR 50.
 Florida 436 then turns to the west after the interchange with US 17 and US 92 (U.S.17-92).
 This intersection was considered to be one of the deadliest intersections in the nation with an average of three traffic accidents per day.
-Heading west, the road enters Altamonte Springs, Florida and has interchange with I-4 It then intersects SR 434 still heading west.
+Heading west, the road enters Altamonte Springs, Florida and has an interchange with I-4 at exit 92.
+It then intersects SR 434 still heading west.
 The road then has intersections at Wekiva Springs Road and Sheeler Avenue before ending at US 441.

+Lynx bus route 436N buses are used along this route from the Apopka Superstop off of US 441 in Apopka to the Fern Park Superstop in Fern Park.
+Lynx bus route 436S buses are used along this route from the Fern Park Superstop to the Orlando International Airport.
+Both routes were named for the state road.